Noobot9k/UniversalLocalScripts/README.md

 1.a) If you're using Rojo, you can clone this repository.
 [Rojo](https://github.com/rojo-rbx/rojo) 7.4.1.

-1.b) If you're just working in Roblox Studio, you can insert [this package](https://create.roblox.com/store/asset/17027242907/UniversalLocalScripts-v21) into ReplicatedFirst, or download the latest version from the [releases page](https://github.com/Noobot9k/UniversalLocalScripts/releases/) and instert that into ReplicatedFirst.
+1.b) If you're just working in Roblox Studio, you can insert [this package](https://create.roblox.com/store/asset/17027242907/UniversalLocalScripts-v21) into ReplicatedFirst, or download the latest version from the [releases page](https://github.com/Noobot9k/UniversalLocalScripts/releases/) and insert that into ReplicatedFirst.

 2.)
 Select the ModuleScript in ReplicatedFirst called UniversalLocalScripts and configure its attributes to your liking.